 - 1.2.A.
 Companies ensure diversity in the composition of its governing bodies, and the adoption of requirements based on individual merit, in the appointment procedures that are exclusively within the powers of the shareholders. - 1.2.B.
-Companies should be provided with clear and transparent decision structures and ensure a maximum effectiveness of the functioning of their governing bodies and commissions.
+Companies should be provided with clear and transparent decision structures and ensure a maximum effectiveness of the functioning of their governing bodies and commissions. - 1.2.C.
+Companies ensure that the functioning of their bodies and committees is duly recorded, namely in minutes, to allow an understanding not only of the meaning of the decisions taken, but also of their grounds and opinions expressed by their members

 - I.2.1.
 Companies should establish standards and requirements regarding the profile of new members of their governing bodies, which are suitable according to the roles to be carried out.
 Besides individual attributes (such as competence, independence, integrity, availability, and experience), these profiles should take into consideration general diversity requirements, with particular attention to gender diversity, which may contribute to a better performance of the governing body and to the balance of its composition. - I.2.2.
-The company's managing and supervisory boards, as well as their committees, should have internal regulations namely regulating the performance of their duties, their Chairmanship, periodicity of meetings, their functioning and the duties of their members -, and detailed minutes of the meetings of each of these bodies should be carried out. - I.2.3.
-The internal regulations of the governing bodies the managing body, the supervisory body and their respective committees should be disclosed, in full, on the company's website.
+The company's managing and supervisory boards, as well as their committees, should have internal regulations namely regulating the performance of their duties, their Chairmanship, periodicity of meetings, their functioning and the duties of their members -, disclosed in full on the company's website.
+Minutes of the meetings of each of these bodies should be drawn out.

-- I.2.4.
-The composition, the number of annual meetings of the managing and supervisory bodies, as well as of their committees, should be disclosed on the company's website. - I.2.5.
-The company's internal regulations should provide for the existence and ensure the functioning of mechanisms to detect and prevent irregularities, as well as the adoption of a policy for the communication of irregularities (whistleblowing) that guarantees the suitable means of communication and treatment of those irregularities, but safeguarding the confidentiality of the information transmitted and the identity of its provider, whenever such confidentiality requested.
+- I.2.3.
+The composition and the number of annual meetings of the managing and supervisory bodies, as well as of their committees, should be disclosed on the company's website. - I.2.4.
+A policy for the communication of irregularities (whistleblowing) should be adopted that guarantees the suitable means of communication and treatment of those irregularities, with the safeguarding of the confidentiality of the information transmitted and the identity of its provider, whenever such confidentiality is requested.